WWE News: CM Punk Gives The Final Word On Ever Returning To Wrestling

 While many have wondered about all of the rumors and what exactly is truth or speculation, you can listen to Punk speaking to TSN Sports and realize his answer is quite definitive.

 “Yesterday I said a bunch of stuff about wrestling, about how I’d never gotten a true offer… that does not mean I want to wrestle.
 I’m done, I’m done, I’m done with professional wrestling.
 A lot of people like to be mad at me about that and make fun of me because I lost my first fight, and it’s like… that’s fine, you’re entitled to your opinion but you do not own me and I am entitled to do what I want to do, and that’s what I’m doing.

-Wrestling is in the rear view mirror.
-I’ve been trying for 5 years to put wrestling in the rear view mirror and some people just won’t, they won’t let it go.
+“Wrestling is in the rear view mirror.
+I’ve been trying for five years to put wrestling in the rear view mirror and some people just won’t, they won’t let it go.
 They want to live my life for me.
 I kind of don’t understand that.
 It doesn’t matter what I say, I’ve said no and no, no, no, so many times that people just always kind of are like, ‘Oh, so there’s a chance?’

-“I love Terry Funk, he retired for the first time when I was 2 years old.
+“I love Terry Funk, he retired for the first time when I was 2-years-old.
 People always come and go, and they come back and they leave, and they come back.
 This is where I live now, this is my head-space.”

-The comments that CM Punk is referring to are those he made earlier this week when he confirmed he wouldn’t be at All In this September.
+The comments that CM Punk are referring to are those he made earlier this week when he confirmed he wouldn’t be at All In this September.
 A lot of fans began thinking that he was trying to work them over and that it would all be a huge swerve to make his return to the wrestling ring even more of a surprise.

-Punk went on to say that no-one has actually come right out and asked him to wrestle for their company or promotion or event.
+Punk went on to say that no one has actually come right out and asked him to wrestle for their company or promotion or event.
 They’ve thrown the idea around, but never offered him any kind of deal or money to wrestle again.

 After saying yesterday that an offer hasn't come along yet, CM Punk is emphatic about his pro wrestling future: "I'm done, I'm done, I'm done with professional wrestling" pic.twitter.com/xKnW56XHSU